syncfusion/blazor-docs/src/treemap/treemap/methods.md

 ---
-title: "Methods in Blazor TreeMap component | Syncfusion"
+title: "Methods in the Blazor TreeMap component | Syncfusion"

 component: "TreeMap"

-description: "Learn here all about Methods of Syncfusion TreeMap (SfTreeMap) component and more."
+description: "Learn here all about the Methods of Syncfusion TreeMap (SfTreeMap) component and more."
 ---

-# Methods in Blazor TreeMap (SfTreeMap)
+# Methods in the Blazor TreeMap (SfTreeMap)

 Create an object for the TreeMap component using `@ref` property and call the desired TreeMap method.